 Another fantastic way to save money for all you naturally beautiful people, is by ditching those god awful, chemical filled, harsh makeup remover wipes!
 Even if you spend $1 on cheap wipes, you could potentially go through 1 to 2 bags every week.
 That's up to $96 on non-biodegradable wipes that go into our landfill every year.
 Do your skin, your budget, and the planet a favor.
 Purchase one $20 Makeup Eraser from Sephora and be makeup wipe free for up to 3 YEARS!!!!!
 That's $268 cheaper than 3 years of those $2 wipes.
 Just saying.
 It's a piece of soft cloth that removes all of your makeup with only warm water.
 That's right.
 No chemicals, no harsh products, no rough fabric, no waste.
 What happens after 3 years of it's use?
 You buy another one and use the old one as a new washcloth.
 If you'd like to read a full review and see a demonstration, check out a prior post I did surrounding the Makeup Eraser, HERE

 The last way I will mention today, is by using good ol' coupons.
 I don't care for high brands when it comes to shampoo or conditioners.
 Of course I don't use $1 one's, because I also don't want to completely dry out my hair.
 So I tend to stick to the TRESemme, but for another good reason.
 The 28 fl. oz. bottles run about $3 when they're on sale, which happens quite frequently at our local Ralph's, Von's, Food 4 Less, Target, and Walmart.
 In the coupons we receive in the mail, I also notice that we frequently get TRESemme coupons.
-Most of the time it's $3.00 off the purchase of two bottles, but sometimes we will get BOGO coupon.
+Most of the time it's $3.00 off the purchase of two bottles, but sometimes we will get a BOGO coupon.
 (Buy one get one free).
 When we get the $3.00 off coupon, I hold off until the sale comes on again, which is normally within a week.
 I do this about once a month, which gives me a constant flow of hair products without having to overspend.
 When we get the BOGO coupon's, I still wait for the sale, which cost's me the same amount.
 For body wash I tend to stick to Suave, as it doesn't break me out or dry my skin.
 Some people don't like it, but I love it.
 Plus the mail often has a coupon for Suave body wash as well.
 Either money off or BOGO.
 I also use off brand's for other items at Bed Bath and Beyond, and then use my 20% off or $5 off $15.
 I love the Bed Bath and Beyond razors ($3 for a pack).
 They are the off brand for the traditional "Daisy" razors, but I actually think the BBB one's are better.
 They also don't give me razor bumps on my legs.

 A cool way to see how much you're saving, is by jotting down how much you spend now and how much you'll spend if you just alter a few expenses.
 Whatever the saving amount is, put it into a piggy bank and watch your savings grow.
 You'll start to become addicted to creative saving techniques and before you know it, you'll have enough money for a little trip or something special for your family.